top of page

 ABOUT

 Fountain's practice centers on traditional textile and needlework techniques, exploring themes of marginality and queerness through a 'non-binary' approach that transcends the artificial hierarchies between art and craft.
 Their "scavenger methodology" involves reclaiming discarded materials and found fabrics, coupled with a powerful strategy of linguistic reclamation.
 From a giant "big girl's blouse" to the use of needlework techniques like "faggoting" and materials such as "gimp" thread, Fountain reappropriates derogatory terms, transforming them into sites of playful defiance.
 Working with waste materials in ‘sloppy’ ways that refuse to be straight, clean, or neat, Fountain celebrates the realities and complexities of the queer experience.
-Fountain's work have exhibited internationally and has been featured in leading publications such as Surface Design Journal, Crafts, Decorating Dissidence, and Embroidery: The Textile Art Magazine.
-Daniel's practice-led PhD, All That Glitters Is Gold: Queering Waste Through Campy Craft, was funded by the Centre for Doctoral Training in Feminism, Sexual Politics and Visual Culture at Loughborough University.
+Fountain's artworks have been exhibited internationally and have been featured in leading publications such as Surface Design Journal, Crafts, Decorating Dissidence, and Embroidery: The Textile Art Magazine.
+Their PhD by Practice, All That Glitters Is Gold: Queering Waste Through Campy Craft, was funded by the Centre for Doctoral Training in Feminism, Sexual Politics and Visual Culture at Loughborough University.

 EDUCATION